MargaritaVA/Data-Analysis-Portfolio/Data-Breach-Analysis/README.md

       | inside job   | 20            | 4.80    | 360 million  |
    5. An analysis of the impact of data sensitivity revealed that most successful breaches involved stolen passwords, email addresses, and personal details.
 This indicates that mostly data at the 1st and 2nd levels of sensitivity was compromised, with the 5th level being the highest in sensitivity.
    6. The correlation between data sensitivity and breach methods revealed that hacking was the most common method across all levels of data sensitivity.
 However, the subsequent methods varied depending on the sensitivity scale.
 Data at the 1st and 2nd levels of sensitivity, including emails, online information, and passwords, was often compromised due to poor security and human error.
 Data at the 3rd and 4th levels, such as credit card information, health records, and personal data, was frequently breached due to lost devices and inadequate security measures.
 For highly sensitive data at the 5th level, "inside jobs" emerged as the second most common method of breach after hacking.
-   7. Out of 70 organisations that reported the number of breached records, 7 reported a lower number than the actual figure, 7 reported a higher number, and 56 disclosed the accurate number to the public.
+   7. Out of 70 organisations that reported the number of breached records, 7 reported a lower number than the actual figure, 7 reported a higher number, and 56 organisations, disclosed the accurate number to the public.
+This indicates that 80% of the information disclosed by organisations was accurate.
-   8.
+   8. The most extreme outliers in terms of records lost were observed in the web, government, tech, financial, and telecom sectors.
+Organizations such as LinkedIn, Yahoo, Facebook, Aadhaar, Spambot, Syniverse, and the Shanghai Police experienced breaches far exceeding the norm for their respective industries, indicating highly unusual or significant events.